mstand/telco-customer-churn-on-icp4d/README.md

-# Predict Customer Churn using Watson Machine Learning and Jupyter Notebooks on Cloud Pak for Data
+# Predict Customer Churn using Watson Machine Learning and Jupyter Notebooks on IBM Cloud Pak for Data

-In this Code Pattern, we use IBM Cloud Pak for Data (ICP4D) to go through the whole data science pipeline to solve a business problem and predict customer churn using a Telco customer churn dataset.
-Cloud Pak for Data is an interactive, collaborative, cloud-based environment where data scientists, developers, and others interested in data science can use tools (e.g., RStudio, Jupyter Notebooks, Spark, etc.) to collaborate, share, and gather insight from their data as well as build and deploy machine learning and deep learning models.
+In this Code Pattern, we use IBM Cloud Pak for Data to go through the whole data science pipeline to solve a business problem and predict customer churn using a Telco customer churn dataset.
+IBM Cloud Pak for Data is an interactive, collaborative, cloud-based environment where data scientists, developers, and others interested in data science can use tools (e.g., RStudio, Jupyter Notebooks, Spark, etc.) to collaborate, share, and gather insight from their data as well as build and deploy machine learning and deep learning models.

 When the reader has completed this Code Pattern, they will understand how to:

 * Use [Jupyter Notebooks](https://jupyter.org/) to load, visualize, and analyze data
 * Run Notebooks in [IBM Cloud Pak for Data](https://www.ibm.com/analytics/cloud-pak-for-data)
-* Build, test and deploy a machine learning model using [Spark MLib](https://spark.apache.org/mllib/) on ICP4D.
+* Build, test and deploy a machine learning model using [Spark MLib](https://spark.apache.org/mllib/) on IBM Cloud Pak for Data.
-* Deploy a selected machine learning model to production using Cloud Pak for Data
+* Deploy a selected machine learning model to production using IBM Cloud Pak for Data
 * Create a front-end application to interface with the client and start consuming your deployed model.

 ![architecture diagram](doc/source/images/architecture.png)

 ## Flow

-1. User loads the Jupyter notebook into the Cloud Pak for Data (CP4D) platform.
+1. User loads the Jupyter notebook into the Cloud Pak for Data platform.
-1. [Telco customer churn data set](https://raw.githubusercontent.com/IBM/telco-customer-churn-on-icp4d/master/data/Telco-Customer-Churn.csv)  is loaded into the Jupyter Notebook, either directly from the github repo, or as [Virtualized Data] after following the [Data Virtualization Tutorial]() from the [IBM Cloud Pak for Data Learning Path]().
+1. [Telco customer churn data set](https://raw.githubusercontent.com/IBM/telco-customer-churn-on-icp4d/master/data/Telco-Customer-Churn.csv)  is loaded into the Jupyter Notebook, either directly from the github repo, or as [Virtualized Data] after following the [Data Virtualization Tutorial](https://developer.ibm.com/tutorials/virtualizing-db2-warehouse-data-with-data-virtualization) from the [IBM Cloud Pak for Data Learning Path](https://developer.ibm.com//series/cloud-pak-for-data-learning-path/).
-1. Preprocess the data, build machine learning models and save to Watson Machine Learning on CP4D.
+1. Preprocess the data, build machine learning models and save to Watson Machine Learning on IBM Cloud Pak for Data.
-1. Deploy a selected machine learning model into production on the CP4D platform and obtain a scoring endpoint.
+1. Deploy a selected machine learning model into production on the IBM Cloud Pak for Data platform and obtain a scoring endpoint.
 1. Use the model for credit prediction using a frontend application.

 ## Included components

 * [IBM Cloud Pak for Data]
-* [Watson Machine Learning Add On for ICP4D]
+* [Watson Machine Learning Add On for IBM Cloud Pak for Data]

 ## Featured technologies